edahlgren/custom_drivers/README.md

 5. Check that the module is listed as a character device
     $ cat /proc/devices | grep erin

+6. Watch what the device is doing
+    $ tail -f /var/log/{messages,kernel,dmesg,syslog}

+7. Try using it
+    $ cat /dev/erin
+    $ echo "hi" > /dev/erin

 ...
 If something goes wrong, and your kernel doesn't have CONFIG_MODULE_FORCE_UNLOAD set, you have no choice but to reboot.